erarslanb/justlife/README.md

 This project uses Allure to create test reports.
 The report can be accessed in two ways:
 - Run command `mvn allure:serve` after running the tests using maven.
 This will create the report inside temp folder and open in browser.
 - Open a terminal to the target folder inside project directory after running the tests.
 Run these commands:
-   - `allure generate allure-results --clean -o allure-report`
+   - `allure generate allure-results --clean -o allure-report` This will generate the report inside the folder "allure-report".
-   - `allure open allure-report`
+   - `allure open allure-report` Opening the index.html file inside "allure-report" folder manually might often not work, this command will open the report in browser.

 - A screenshot of the last step will be attached to the report in case of test failure.